Cash4Gold: Controversy

 Under the leadership of Jeff Aronson, the company claimed to pay between 20-80% of the melt value of the items to the seller, though independent reports suggest less than 20% of the value was normal.
 The norm for the gold-buying industry is for the seller to be paid more than 90% of the value of the gold.

-Channel 10 News in San Diego did an investigation where they sent in a ring containing over 2 grams of gold worth 17 USD in weight to three different sites.
-The payout from Cash4Gold was 7.91 USD.
-Consumer Reports, using its "mystery shopper" team, sent 24 identical gold pendants and chains (purchased for 175 USD each) to Cash4Gold.com and its competitors.
-The determined melt value of the jewelry was calculated at around 70 USD each when gold was above 900 USD an ounce.
-In comparison with pawn shop and jewelry store quotes (which ranged from 25 to 50 USD), Cash4Gold.com quoted between 7.60–12.72 USD melt value for the jewelry.
-Similar low quotes were also given by Cash4Gold.com competitors GoldKit (around 7.81–20.59 USD) and GoldPaq (around 8.22–13.11 USD).
+Channel 10 News in San Diego did an investigation where they sent in a ring containing over 2 grams of gold worth US$17 in weight to three different sites.
+The payout from Cash4Gold was US$7.91.
+Consumer Reports, using its "mystery shooter" team, sent 24 identical gold pendants and chains (purchased for US$175 each) to Cash4Gold.com and its competitors.
+The determined melt value of the jewelry was calculated at around US$70 each when gold was above US$900 an ounce.
+In comparison with pawn shop and jewelry store quotes (which ranged US$25–50), Cash4Gold.com quoted between US$7.60–12.72 melt value for the jewelry.
+Similar low quotes were also given by Cash4Gold.com competitors GoldKit (around US$7.81–20.59) and GoldPaq (around US$8.22–13.11).

 When Rob Cockerham, a blogger, detailed drastic changes in Cash4Gold's valuation of jewelry after a complaint is made about an initial undervaluing, a search engine optimization consultant offered "a few thousand dollars" for Cockerham to remove the criticism.
-Cash4Gold CEO Jeff Aronson stated they had nothing to do with the incident, though the consultant stated "everyone (at Cash4Gold) was well aware of what was going on."
-On Cash4Gold's blog, the company afterwards posted a "clarification statement" allegedly by the consultant contradicting that quote: "Cash4Gold was not aware of all of the tactics being using (sic) in my reputation management services."
+Cash4Gold CEO Jeff Aronson stated they had nothing to do with the incident, though the consultant stated "everyone [at Cash4Gold] was well aware of what was going on."
+On Cash4Gold's blog, the company afterwards posted a "clarification statement" allegedly by the consultant contradicting that quote: "Cash4Gold was not aware of all of the tactics being using [sic] in my reputation management services."

 After a whistleblower posted on ComplaintsBoard.com discussing the inner workings of Cash4Gold.com, The Consumerist and other blogs were hit with a defamation suit by Cash4Gold.com after running the postings.
 In September 2009, Cash4Gold.com dropped Consumerist from their lawsuit.

-Insolvency and New Management
+Insolvency and new management

-Green Bullion Financial Services, LLC (DBA Cash4Gold) filed for insolvency on November 7, 2012.
-Its assets were subsequently purchased by Direct Holdings Global for 440,000 USD.
+Green Bullion Financial Services, LLC (DBA Cash4Gold) filed for insolvency on November 9, 2012.
+Its assets were subsequently purchased by Direct Holdings Global for US$440,000.